 Click the Process crash details button to view a detailed list of the crashes that occurred during the selected timeframe.
 Here you’ll find all details related to why each process crashed.

 The provided crash details include the signal that killed the process (for example,

 Abort), the execution stack frame that crashed, and more.
 The available details vary based on the type of crash and may include a native core dump, a Java core dump, or an abnormal program exit due to exceptions.

-Note that this functionality works for all processes on each monitored host (see example below).
+Note: This functionality works for all processes on each monitored host.

 Analyze additional crash artifacts